 - Scams (ACCC): Australians lost more than $2 billion to scams in 2021, , the ACCC’s latest Targeting Scams report reveals.
 Investment scams were the highest loss category ($701 million) in 2021, followed by payment redirection scams ($227 million), and romance scams ($142 million).
 Scamwatch data shows that between 2020 and 2021 there was a 60 per cent reduction in losses from inheritance and unexpected money scams, and only a one per cent increase in losses from travel, prizes and lottery scams.
 Conversely, losses from investment scams increased by 169% over the 12 months.
 Males lost more (60%) than females (40%), and over 65s lost the most unfortunately.

-- Derivatives (Treasury): in November 2021, Frydenberg wrote to the Council of Financial Regulators asking whether the current use of derivatives by super funds raised any concerns, in terms of operational capability of funds to properly manage large volumes of derivatives transactions, prudential implications for the operation of individual funds and the outcomes for members of those funds, and any broader implications in terms of financial system stability.
-“No” is the answer — they’re just hedging their FX and interest rate risk according to the response.
-For all the noise around derivatives and Wall St types, they are, fundamentally, a tool to manage risk.
+- Derivatives (Treasury): In November 2021, Frydenberg wrote to the Council of Financial Regulators asking whether the current use of derivatives by super funds raised any concerns, in terms of operational capability of funds to properly manage large volumes of derivatives transactions, prudential implications for the operation of individual funds and the outcomes for members of those funds, and any broader implications in terms of financial system stability.
+No is the answer theyre just hedging their FX and interest rate risk according to the response.
+For all the noise around derivatives and Wall Street types, they are, fundamentally, a tool to manage risk.
 Our super funds are doing just that.

-Thought for the future: the Lanterne action by ASIC is somewhat unsettling for the lack of detail apropos the defects in its CAR arrangements.
-In any case, time for any AFSL with a CAR arrangement to examine its systems & controls.
+Thought for the future: The Lanterne action by ASIC is somewhat unsettling for the lack of detail apropos the defects in its CAR arrangements.
+In any case, time for any AFSL with a CAR arrangement to examine its systems and controls.